thibaultduponchelle/archives/pages/grants-proposals.md

 ### Pack and unpack on streams

-This proposal comes from **Tux** see details: [pack and unpack on streams](http://blogs.perl.org/users/makoto_nozaki/2015/07/grant-idea---pack-and-unpack-on-streams.html)
+This proposal comes from **@tux** see details: [pack and unpack on streams](http://blogs.perl.org/users/makoto_nozaki/2015/07/grant-idea---pack-and-unpack-on-streams.html)

 Currently, `pack` and `unpack` work on a string, which means that you have to move forward in the data-string yourself, if the full data-format is not known in advance, but depends on data seen so far.